Top Five Reasons to Use Liquid Waterproofing

 Ease and speed of application win out

-Architects are increasingly specifying liquid-applied waterproofing solutions to extend the life of podium decks and roofs.
+Architects are increasingly specifying liquid waterproofing membranes to extend the life of podium decks and roofs.
 Contractors are also finding they prefer these easy-to-install solutions over sheet-applied waterproofing membranes.

 1. Faster build time